The Perils of Mobile Parity

 After toggling features with a tab bar for weeks, the user is presented with a hamburger menu and doesn’t know what to do.
 In reality, this would never happen.

 A user that owns both iOS and Android devices is familiar with the native interfaces of each platform, and would more likely notice when an app doesn’t follow the standard conventions of its platform.

 Little things, like menu navigation, become second nature when using a Pixel phone or an iPad on a regular basis.
 A navigation bar with a “< Back” button wouldn’t register for an iOS user, but would instantly stand out on Android.

 These inconsistencies with the platform, ironically created in the interest of consistency between apps, show that the platform wasn’t considered during development.

 More often than not, Android users are the ones left with a sense of neglect, even though they make up a large majority of the market share for smart devices.
 In the end, parity can hurt the brand more often than it can help.

 Consulting the counterpart

-Parity obsession can cause confusion well before apps hit their respective stores.
-A mobile developer must be careful never to declare that a new feature request is easy to implement without first consulting the counterpart.
+Parity discussions can cause confusion well before apps begin the design phase.
+A mobile developer must be careful to never declare that a feature is easy to implement without first consulting the counterpart.
+For example,